 John decided to move Harry back to the old dealership and Mary back to a sales role.
 He replaced Harry with a more collaborative Sales Manager and things are running much more smoothly at the new dealership and the old.
 Harry was a bit disgruntled for a while because he thought John gave up on him but soon realized he was much happier and the transition smoothed out.
 Mary quickly became the top sales rep again.

 Suggestions to Managers and Team Members

-- Get to know your team as individuals and help each one find his or her own talents and cultivate them
+- Get to know your team members as individuals.
+Help each find and cultivate his or her talents.

-- Give them a path within the company that takes advantage of what they do best and how that can serve the customer and the company best
+- Give them a path within the company that takes fullest advantage of what they love.

 - Take a good hard look in the mirror and figure out what your talents are